The Bathing House

 The Bathing House has one main living room, a beautiful bedroom with balcony overlooking the River Dart, a kitchen, a bathroom, a utility room and a sofa-bed in the lounge.

 Outside, a patio running the whole frontage of the Bathing House overlooks the water.
+Guests have reported seeing amazing wildlife close up - including otters feeding on fish in the River Dart.

 Privacy and peace remarkable.
 A truly special place, house, land and water.
 We even had sun every day...love what you are doing.
 PS: Otters seen (over an alfresco breakfast).
 First time ever for us.